Leiden’s compact city centre is a gem. Historical architecture and academic life smoothly blend with cheeky coffee boutiques and artsy shops.

 Don’t forget to enjoy the impressive architecture of the new building, finished in 2019.

-- Corpus: Travel the human body from the inside.
+- CorpusAre you ready to travel the human body from the inside?
 Be sure to book tickets in advance.

 On any sunny day ...